July 28, 2025

 The power of the EYLF framework lies in how these outcomes interconnect and reinforce each other throughout your child's preschool experience.

-This term, when our children engage in our "All About Reptiles" theme, all five outcomes will develop simultaneously:
+In one recent "All About Reptiles" theme, all five outcomes developed simultaneously:

 This integrated approach means your child isn't learning in isolated segments but developing as a complete person ready for future learning challenges.